Frances Pittman Malcolm Genealogy Room

 Can I access them from home?

 HeritageQuest Online can be accessed from home through the TexShare database portal if you have a Grapevine Library card.
-You must first show your card to a librarian in order to get the URL (web address), login, and password to TexShare.
+You must first show your card to a librarian in order to obtain access to TexShare databases.
 NewsBank can be accessed from home with your library card barcode.

 Do you have newspapers?

-We have the following Grapevine newspapers on microfilm: The Sun from 1898 to the final issue of April 30, 2009, with some gaps The Banner on microfilm from 1978 - July 1982 The Herald on microfilm from September 17, 1964 to March 27, 1969 We also have access to newspapers nationwide through NewsBank and America’s GenealogyBank.
+We have the following Grapevine newspapers on microfilm: The Grapevine Sun from 1898 to the final issue of April 30, 2009, with some gaps; The Banner from 1978-July 1982, and The Herald from September 17, 1964 to March 27, 1969 We also have access to current newspapers nationwide through NewsBank, and historical newspapers via NewsBank's America’s GenealogyBank.
+Historical newspapers are also available via NewspaperArchive.com and Newspapers.com

 When is the Genealogy Room open?